-With increasing numbers now working past traditional retirement ages, stopping work can seem a long way off, especially for younger people.
-However, new research reveals that the early retirement dream lives on.
-Nearly two thirds (60%) of those stopping work this year are doing so before their expected State Pension age or company pension retirement date.
+With increasing numbers of people working past traditional retirement ages, stopping work can seem a long way off, especially for younger people.
+But it’s the dream of an early retirement that keeps many people going through the daily work grind.